HTRK + MIKA VAINIO TOUR DATES:

-The exceptional new album by HTRK, Psychic 9-5 Club, is available now from Mistletone mail order on CD and deluxe vinyl, and in all good record stores via Mistletone/Inertia.
+HTRK’s exceptional album Psychic 9-5 Club is available now from Mistletone mail order on CD and deluxe vinyl, and in all good record stores via Mistletone/Inertia.

 - “The only way for HTRK (pronounced Hate Rock) is up.
 On 2011’s acclaimed Work (work work) the Melbourne/Sydney alternative duo of Jonnine Standish and Nigel Yang made modern machine music, with eerie synthesisers and deathly whispers.
 Their new album pulls out of that emotional nosedive, embracing a strikingly poised sense of renewal.
 Psychic 9-5 Club is a ghostly reflection of immaculate 1980s pop productions such as Sade’s Diamond Life.
 “This time, I’m gonna love you much better”, Standish sings on the opener Give It Up, with the sparse arrangements finding traces of optimism via dub-inflected basslines and the dawn-like warmth of the vocals.
 Menace still lingers on the likes of Soul Sleep and Wet Dream, but the intimations of hope are often tantalising.
 Forget easy listening, this is uneasy listening.
 The record grapples with love, giving the term an emotional clarity as it represents both self-esteem and a desire for a connection with others.
 HTRK’s triumph lies in their powers to concentrate a mood into the specific.
 The songs reveal pocket universes, but barely a note is extraneous” – SYDNEY MORNING HERALD **** four stars